masonyoungblood/SpeedClimbingABM/README.md

 ## Athletic Improvement

-The biggest challenge in developing this model was figuring out how to simulation athletic improvement.
+The biggest challenge in developing this model was figuring out how to simulate athletic improvement.
 I ended up assigning each climber a beta distribution that changes over time and controls the amount of time spent on each hold.
 In order to control the shape of the beta distribution, I used the [following